andysalerno/andys.page/content/posts/llm_sampling_strategies/index.md

 Unlike beam search, this approach uses almost no additional vram.
 And in my (totally subjective and unscientific) experiments, it produces higher quality output from the LLM.

-I'm not sure why tree search approaches like this are not more common in the world of LLM self-hosting, since it's so straightforward to implement, and the problem of searching a tree is a classic computer science problem with many known strategies and solutions, like the above.
+I'm not sure why tree search approaches like this are not more common in the world of LLM self-hosting, since it's very straightforward to implement, and the problem of searching a tree is a classic computer science problem with many known strategies and solutions, like the above.

 {{< figure src="assets/img4.jpg" >}}